Tennessee man to be electrocuted for killing fellow inmate

 Inmates’ attorneys have argued without success that both lethal injection and electrocution violate the Constitution’s ban on cruel and unusual punishment.

 The electric chair fell out of favor in the 1990s following several gruesomely botched executions, including a Florida execution where smoke and flames shot from the head of the condemned inmate.
-Only one other state, Virginia, has used electrocution this decade, and it has not done so since 2013.
+Only one other state, Virginia, has used electrocution in recent years, and it has not done so since 2013.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.